kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 beta, and it shares review surface and rollout messaging with the broader manifest-based admission work.

+#### Deprecation Warnings for Affected Webhook Configurations

+To give cluster admins a pre-upgrade signal, the admission registration validator emits a deprecation warning on `CREATE`/`UPDATE` of `ValidatingWebhookConfiguration` / `MutatingWebhookConfiguration` whose rule explicitly names an excluded virtual resource in `apiGroups`, `apiVersions`, and `resources` (wildcards are not flagged because intent is ambiguous).
+At startup, pre-existing affected configurations are logged by name.

 ### Test Plan

 [x] I/we understand the owners of the involved components may require updates to